seifeakalu/ReactAttendance/README.md

 ## File Structure

-Within the download you'll find the following directories and files:
+Within the Material UI download it has  the following directories and files. based on the existing structure, this application has been developed :

 ```
 material-react-dashboard